zompiexx/wargames/README.md

   * Allow connection to ARPANET, INTERNET from WOPR sessions
   * HELP updated to include all valid commands for user and Joshua WOPR sessions
   * Logon Screen for users added, Welcome to NORAD, Cheyenne Mountain Complex.
+  * Option to change area code in the dialer and save new default
+  * User access levels from 1 - 5 now valid.
+For INTERNET and ARPANET access, Level 3 required, Backdoor and User Management functions, level 5 required.

 * Bank
   * Very simple program, just accepts any username and password